Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Lang2Lift Framework for Autonomous Forklifts

 \subsubsection{Temporal Pose Tracking}

 To maintain robust pose estimates during dynamic forklift operations, \textbf{Lang2Lift} uses the temporal pose tracker from \cite{huemer2025adapt}.
 The system integrates vehicle odometry, GNSS measurements, and pallet detections from the perception pipeline into a unified probabilistic estimation framework operating at 25 Hz.
 The tracking architecture employs a factor graph-based approach that models forklift poses and pallet poses as variable nodes connected by measurement factors.
 Binary factors link pallet observations to the corresponding vehicle poses, whereas unary factors incorporate GNSS constraints and odometry measurements.
-This formulation enables multi-view pallet pose refinement and maintains accurate estimates during GNSS-denied periods common in construction environments.
 Real-time optimization utilizes iSAM2~\cite{iSAM2} incremental smoothing, which maintains a dynamic Bayesian tree structure to efficiently update only affected graph portions when new measurements arrive.
 The system performs automatic marginalization of older poses beyond a 5-second window to maintain computational efficiency during extended operations.